conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 :::

+### @conda-forge-admin, please remove user @username

+Entering the above phrase in the title of an issue on a feedstock will make a PR that _removes_ the given user from the feedstock.
+A maintainer or member of `core` can then merge this PR to add the user.
+Please do not modify this PR or adjust the commit message.
+This PR is designed to skip building the package.

 ### @conda-forge-admin, please update version

 Entering the above phrase in the title of an issue on a feedstock will request the bot